d-carrigg/BinWips/ReadMe.md

 - [x] Resources
 - [x] Get-PSBinaryResource
 - [ ] BinWips PS Provider
-- [ ] More Tests (and switch to pester)
+- [x] More Tests (and switch to pester)
 - [ ] Finish Documentation
 - [ ] Finish ReadMe
+- [ ] Ability to package modules with the exe (Each Function is a verb so `Verb-Noun` becomes `exe_name verb parameters`)
+- [ ] Windows/GUIS
+- [ ] Help and Verison # Support (--help and --version or a verb/something along those lines)
+  - [x] Help
+  - [ ] Version
+- [ ] Is there a way to pass variables back to the host terminal?
+So if we did something like -ErrorVariable or -OutVariable we could pass that back if the host terminal was PWSH.
+Maybe a way with remoting (check if parent proc is pwsh, if so use remoting to pass back).

 ## Limitations

 There are some things that cannot be accomplished by the BinWips module.

 1. See the [TODO List](#TODO-List) for a list of features that are not yet implemented
 2. You should be aware of any security risks for the .NET Framework version you target
 3. Assemblies are not signed so they are not tamper proof

 ## Inspiration and References

 The following links either provided inspiration for this module or were used as references when building it.

 - https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
 - https://stackoverflow.com/questions/15414678/how-to-decode-a-base64-string